-Indite looks like a misspelling of its homophone indict, meaning "to charge with a crime," and that's no mere coincidence.
+Indite looks like a misspelling of its homophoneindict, meaning "to charge with a crime," and that's no mere coincidence.
 Although the two verbs are distinct in current use, they are in fact related etymologically.
-"Indite" is the older of the two; it has been in the language since the 1300s.
-"Indict," which came about as an alteration of "indite," first appeared in English legal use around 1600.
-Ultimately, both terms come from the Latin indicere, meaning "to make known formally" or "to proclaim," which in turn comes from "in-" plus dicere, meaning "to say."
+Indite is the older of the two; it has been in the English language since the 1300s.
+Indict, which came about as an alteration of indite, appeared in the 16th century.
+Ultimately, both terms come from Latin indicere, meaning "to make known formally" or "to proclaim," which in turn comes from in- plus dīcere, meaning "to talk, speak, or say."

 Middle English enditen, from Anglo-French enditer to write, compose, from Vulgar Latin *indictare, frequentative of Latin indicere to make known formally, proclaim, from in- + dicere to say — more at diction